saleor/saleor-docs/docs/dashboard/orders.md

 - Draft orders - These are orders created by administrators, which have not yet been released to the system.
 For example, store operators can create orders during discussions with customers, then save them as drafts until approval is gained from management to send replacement goods.
 Draft orders can be edited in the same way that an order is created.

+- Unconfirmed orders - Orders placed by customers when order confirmation feature is turned on.
+The payment on such orders is being authorized when order is placed but captured later - when staff [confirms the order](#how-to-confirm-an-order).

 To process an order in the system, click _Finalize_ in the footer.
 Once the order is finalized, stock inventory will be affected.
 Unreleased draft orders do not influence actual or predicted stock levels.

 ## Order list page